xleddyl/PoliToZIP/README.md

 - If you are **not familiar with coding** you can open an Issue in which you can explain to us what features/bugs you want/encountered and we will add/solve them as soon as possible!

 ## ❓ FAQ

 - **Why is my download slow?**
   - Download speed depends on the number of sub-directories (not necessarily on the number of items).
+- **Why is my download stuck?**
+  - If your download crashes, an error will be displayed so unless you get a message from the extension, don't worry!
+The MB counter is updated whenever a file is downloaded, if it appears to be stuck it's only because the extension is downloading a HUGE file.
 - **Why I get "status: 502"?**
   - The Teaching Portal doesn't like if you try to download many files in a short amount of time and for this reason sometimes it will block you.
 To solve this issue simply clear the cache of the browser.
 - **Who are you?**
   - The hero PoliTo deserves, but not the one it needs.🦸‍♂️

+## ⭐ Changelog

+- **v0.2.7**: added a button to stop the current download
+- **v0.2.6**: first release

 ## 🪲 Open issues

 The following list contain a set of bugs/features that need to be resolved/implemented: